|

 First start by

-couple of weeks without loose stools, then slowly start adding a little
+several days without loose stools, slowly start adding a little

 liver, organ, and other meat variety.